 Findings

 This paper compared ten methods which may be used to handle the monotonicity assumption within PSA, against a ‘gold standard’ of bootstrapped estimates of hypothetical IPD.
 It confirmed that independent sampling is liable to produce violations of the monotonicity assumption, and so should not be adopted where it is important to incorporate this assumption within the PSA.
 It also found that a number of other commonly used methods for incorporating the monotonicity can effectively discard or misrepresent an important form of uncertainty: i.e. uncertainty about the difference between U1 and U2 .
-Methods three, four, five, and six introduce implausible discontinuities into the distribution of differences between values; there are also theoretical reasons why these methods will produce biased means when monotonicity is violated by independent sampling.
+Methods using resampling or replacement(3-6) introduce implausible discontinuities into the distribution of differences between values (the inter-distribution?); there are also theoretical reasons why these methods will produce biased means when monotonicity is violated by independent sampling.

-Based on the results presented, and in particular the results shown in Figure 4c, only methods eight, nine and ten appeared to be broadly appropriate in their representation of both intra-distribution uncertainty (U1, U2) and inter-distribution uncertainty (U2 – U1).
+Based on the results presented, and in particular the results shown in Figure 4c, only methods eight, nine and ten appeared to be broadly appropriate in their representation of both intra-distribution uncertainty and inter-distribution

 However, in theory the multivariate model methods (seven to nine) may all be inappropriate, because of the dependence on the covariance parameters used on the sample sizes of the training sets used to estimate them.
-As normal distributions are not bounded, for a large enough sample the probability that monotonicity becomes violated at least once becomes a certainty, and so the covariance parameter which implies a correlation of 1 always becomes selected.
+As normal distributions are not bounded, for infinitely sized samples the probability that monotonicity becomes violated at least once becomes a certainty, and so the covariance parameter which implies a correlation of 1 always becomes selected.
 In doing this, either U1 becomes an analytic derivation of U2 or vice-versa.
-Information about the standard error of the derived parameter therefore becomes disregarded.
-One of the few sample summary statistics available to the modeller is therefore ‘thrown away’, and so the approach may lead to important information becoming ignored.
+Information about the standard error of the derived parameter therefore becomes disregarded and one One of the few sample summary statistics available to the modeller is therefore discarded

 Of the three methods that appeared appropriate, method ten has three clear advantages over methods eight and nine.
-Firstly, it uses statistical distributions (beta distributions) which are more appropriate for representing utility values than bivariate normal distributions used in methods eight and nine.
-Secondly, it is analytically impossible that method ten will produce any pairs of estimates which violate the monotonicity assumption, whereas occasional violation is possible with estimates produced by methods eight and nine.
-Thirdly, method ten is easier to implement, and can be implemented with far greater consistency, than methods eight and nine.
+Firstly, it uses statistical distributions (beta distributions) which are more appropriate for representing utility values than bivariate normal distributions; it is thusanalytically impossible that method ten will produce any pairs of estimates which violate the monotonicity assumption.
+Secondly, method ten is easier to implement, and can be implemented with far greater consistency, than methods eight and nine.
 Methods eight and nine both required relatively complex code to estimate the covariances in an automated way, and produce estimates which are affected both by simulation uncertainty and the size of the training sets of samples used to calibrate the covariance values; these problems are described in more detail in the limitations section.
 By contrast, method ten is simple enough that it can be run in a non-macro enabled Excel worksheet, which is available to download from the Health Economics and Decision Sciences (HEDS) website, and will produce identical estimates of the Beta parameters each time.

 Limitations

-This section will describe limitations with the current analysis.
-This includes: not looking at results for a range of hypothetical datasets; not presenting a hypothetical example with three or more states; not investigating how dependent the results from the covariance-based methods are upon the size of the ‘training’ sets; and using distributions which bounded the range of utility values between the range 0 to 1.
-Each of these limitations will be discussed in more detail.
+This section describes limitations with the current analysis.
+These include: not looking at results for a range of hypothetical datasets; not presenting a hypothetical example with three or more states; not investigating how dependent the results from the covariance-based methods are upon the size of the ‘training’ sets; and using distributions which bounded the range of utility values between the range 0 to 1.
+Each of these limitations is discussed in more detail.